Childbirth Options, Explored

-Research published in the Journal of Perinatal Education shows that mothers and children benefit from informed decision-making, yet the authors of the study wrote that the "paternalistic model of care is still routine within today's health-care decision making."
+In addition to the many reasons cited by the CDC for why childbirth continues to be the sixth leading cause of death in America for women ages 20 to 34, miscommunication between women and their providers is perhaps the most preventable.
+Research published in the Journal of Perinatal Education shows that mothers and children benefit from shared decision-making informed by evidence-based practice.
+Yet the authors of the study cautioned that the “paternalistic model of care is still routine within today’s health-care decision making,” thus creating unrealistic notions around a woman’s labor and her postpartum experience.

 Who Provides Care?

 Women have different options for caregivers, who often collaborate on a course of care.
-Health care practices can employ both obstetricians and midwives, and doulas and other specialists can be added to the team as well.
-Finding out what each care provider considers "routine practices" is the first step women can take to determine if a caregiver is a good fit.
+Health care practices can employ obstetricians, nurse-midwives, doulas and other specialists.
+Finding out what each care provider considers “routine practices” is the first step women can take to determine if a caregiver is a good fit.
 Some questions to consider include anticipated medical intervention, potential high-risks aspects of the birth, and the location of the birth.

 - Attend about 12 percent of vaginal births and 8 percent of all births in the United States.

 - Can work in any location.
-More than 94 percent of their deliveries take place in a hospital, but the rest occur at freestanding birth centers and in the home.
+More than 94 percent of their deliveries take place in a hospital, but the rest happen in birth center and home settings.

-- Serve as primary care providers, prescribe medications, and order tests, but they cannot perform major surgery, such as C-section births.
+- Serve as primary care providers, prescribe medications, and order tests once they attain credentialing, but they cannot perform major surgery, such as C-section births.

 Obstetricians or gynecologists:

-- May work in a practice, independently, or for a hospital, and will have an MD or Doctor of Osteopathic Medicine (DO).
+- May work in a practice, independently, or for a hospital, and will have a medical degree (MD) or doctorate of osteopathic medicine (DO).

 - Assist in providing emotional support and comfort to mothers during labor.

-- Cannot provide medical care, but serve as advocates for a mother's birth plan.
+- Cannot offer medical care, but may advocate for a woman’s birth plan.

-- Can reduce risk of C-section birth and complications.
+- Can reduce risk of C-section birth and complications, and reduce the use of pitocin when present at birth.

 Where Do Births Occur?